Eigenvalues of Cayley graphs: Miscellaneous

 \begin{thm} \emph{(\cite[Theorem 1.4]{ConlonZ17})} Let $\Ga$ be a finite group.
 Then every $\ve$-uniform Cayley graph $\Cay(\Ga, S)$ is an $(n, k, \l)$-graph with $n = |\Ga|$, $k = |S|$ and $\l \le 8 \ve k$. \end{thm}

 As a corollary, Conlon and Zhao \cite{ConlonZ17} also proved that the same result holds for all vertex-transitive graphs.
-That is, every $n$-vertex $k$-regular $\ve$-uniform vertex-transitive graph is an $(n, k, \l)$-graph with $\l \le 8 \ve k$ (see \cite[Corollary 1.5]{ConlonZ17}).
+That is, every $k$-regular $\ve$-uniform vertex-transitive graph of order $n$ is an $(n, k, \l)$-graph with $\l \le 8 \ve k$ (see \cite[Corollary 1.5]{ConlonZ17}).

+In a study of quasirandom groups and product-free subsets of groups, Gowers \cite[Theorem 4.5]{Gowers08} proved among other appealing results that a finite group $\Ga$ has the property that the Cayley digraph with respect to every subset of $\Ga$ is quasirandom is equivalent to a few other properties of $\Ga$, including the property of having no nontrivial low-dimensional representations.
+This result is relevant to the present survey as the second largest eigenvalue, in absolute value, of a regular graph is responsible for quasirandomness of the graph.
+See \cite{Gowers08} for details.
+The reader is also referred to \cite{KrivelevichS06} for a survey on quasirandom graphs and pseudo-random graphs, where in particular several families of Cayley graphs are discussed.